Cotillion Gardens is an RV Park located just outside of the town of Felton California. It's

 in to an RV park.
 The property was purchased shortly thereafter, and the conversion began.
 While we are not sure

-when the name was changed from Sequoia Gardens to Cotillion Cardens, we are very proud to say that since 1956, hundreds
+when the name was changed from Sequoia Gardens to Cotillion Cardens, we are very proud to say that since 1956, thousands

 of RVers visit the park annually.
 This area is special and much loved by those who come to spend time so close to nature.